 ALLIS Sensor Technology

-According to the ALLIS website, the cartridge contains an antibody biochemical test that detects, extracts and isolates proteins inside the food.
+According to the ALLIS website, the cartridge would have contained an antibody biochemical test that detects, extracts, and isolates proteins inside the food.

 The liquid in each cartridge immediately breaks apart the proteins in the food sample, allowing the Sensor to examine whether any antibodies attach to the proteins, thereby detecting any allergens inside the food.

 While the cartridge does the heavy lifting in breaking down the food, the Sensor quantifies the exact amount of allergens present (parts per million).
 The Sensor then uses AI algorithms to reveal the test result on its mobile phone app.

 The ALLIS Sensor is defunct due to a combination of supply chain issues and poor management.
 The company is not selling any devices whatsoever, and a large percentage of the people who preordered an ALLIS Sensor in July 2021 was never refunded for their purchase (including me).